ycpcs/cs101-fall2026/success.md

 ## Don't expect this to be like your other courses

-In your career as a student, you may have taken courses where you were able to satisify the course requirements by memorizing facts and then reiterating them on exams and assignments.
+In your career as a student, you may have taken courses where you were able to satisfy the course requirements by memorizing facts and then reiterating them on exams and assignments.

 *Memorization is not a useful strategy for this course.*  Programming consists of analyzing a problem, inventing an algorithm to solve the problem, and then writing a program to implement the algorithm.
 The process is both analytical and creative.
 You will need to know some facts, such as language syntax, but you should know these facts as a result of hard-earned experience, not memorization.